humans wisdom teeth and its purposes

 The best way to determine if you need your wisdom teeth extracted is through regular visits with your dentist who will take x-rays and monitor any changes in their development over time.

-In some cases, an individual may be able to keep all four wisdom teeth without any problems while others may require extraction before they reach full maturity depending on their movement patterns within the jawline.
+In some cases, an individual may be able to keep all four wisdom teeth without any problems while others may require tooth extraction before they reach full maturity depending on their movement patterns within the jawline.

 Regardless of whether you keep them all or remove some, it's important to take care of your oral health so that you can enjoy healthy smiles for many years!